kovalson/rts/README.md

-# rts
+# Refrigerator Temperature Supervisor (RTS)
-Applications to supervise refrigerator temperature
+This repository stores applications that allow to supervise the refrigerator temperature.